We are committed to communicating clearly with the Mid West community.

 Water for all drilling operations will be obtained from either a local existing water bore or a new bore will be constructed if necessary.

-Water extraction and water bore construction is licensed by the Department of Water (DoW).
-AWE establishes monitoring or observation bores within proximity of operations following consultation with DoW.
+Water extraction and water bore construction is licensed by the Department of Water and Environmental Regulation (DWER).
+AWE establishes monitoring or observation bores within proximity of operations following consultation with DWER.

 Hydraulic fracturing has been used for decades.
 In the past 10 years it has become more sophisticated and therefore more widely used.
 In Western Australia more than 700 wells have been hydraulically fractured since the 1950s.